wheelerMT/pygpe/README.md

 ## Description

-PyGPE is a Python framework for solving the Gross-Pitaevskii equations for use in simulating Bose-Einstein condensate systems.
+PyGPE is a Python framework for solving the Gross-Pitaevskii equations for use in simulating Bose-Einstein condensate systems accelerated using CUDA.

 ### Planned supported features
 - Scalar, spin-1/2, spin-1, and spin-2 systems.